Syndicode

 QA is an effort to implement and improve digital quality throughout the software development lifecycle.
 What happens after a product has already been developed is called quality control (QC), a set of activities aimed to ensure the product meets the customer’s criteria.
 As a part of QC, there is testing, which is planning and executing tests to meet the goal of QC.
 But why do we need software testing if there is quality assurance?

 The software testing definition can be formulated as follows.
 Software testing is finding errors in the developed product and matching the outcomes with the expected results.
-The main difference between testing and QA are:
+The main differences between testing and QA are:

 When should you implement QA in your project?